Ansh318/KirayaEase/README.md

 # KirayaEase

-KirayaEase is an AI-powered rent payment and management platform designed to make renting intelligent, secure, and stress-free—for both landlords and tenants.
+KirayaEase is an AI-powered rent-tech platform designed to make renting intelligent, secure, and stress-free—for both landlords and tenants.

 At the core of our solution is a platform that powers dynamic rent structuring, rental yield analytics, data-driven pricing recommendations, simulating virtual portfolios, and more!
 Leveraging blockchain, we securely record lease agreements and tamper-proof rent receipts, integrated with payment gateways for transparent rent management.